 Athletes, fitness enthusiasts and other health conscious individuals can benefit greatly from training under these ideal conditions.
 They can make big strides in their physical wellness.
 With a little help from Hypoxico, they can do so when- and wherever they want.
 Even at sea-level!

 Training at altitude has been used to improve athletic performance for decades.
 After numerous American running records fell at the Olympic Games in Mexico City, researchers soon found out this had to do with altitude training.
 Nowadays, plenty of teams, athletes and individuals who are concerned with their health have been using low oxygen training as part of their training regimen and/or preparation.

-Circa 1995, Hypoxico's patented technology made it possible for people to reap the high altitude training benefits without the actual need to be at a height.
-High altitude training facilities could now be set up anywhere.
+Circa 1995, Hypoxico's patented technology made it possible for people to reap the benefits without the actual need to be at a height.
+Facilities could now be set up anywhere.
 The hardship of traveling to- or living in higher altitudes could easily be prevented.
 We have accomplished this through the production and use of so-called normobaric air.
 This is used to simulate altitudes of up to 21,000ft/6.400m.

 The following physiological reactions have been shown to occur

 - Boosted production of Erythropoietin Hormone (EPO) by the kidneys.
 This stimulates generation of Red Blood Cells

 (RBCs) and enhanced oxygen transportation through the body

 - Increased capillarization for greater oxygen delivery to the tissues, muscles and brain